apify/crawlee/docs/api/Dataset.md

 **Params**

--   **`data`**: `Object` | `Array` - Object or array of objects containing data to be stored in the default dataset.
+-   **`data`**: `object` | `Array<object>` - Object or array of objects containing data to be stored in the default dataset.
 The objects must be serializable to JSON and the JSON representation of each object must be smaller than 9MB.

 ---